Los Angeles Raiders: 1982–1985

 In the strike-shortened 1982 season, the team finished first in the AFC with an 8–1 record.
-They defeated the Cleveland Browns in the first round of the playoffs before losing to the New York Jets in the second round.
-The following season, the team compiled a 12–4 record and a first-place finish in the AFC West. in the playoffs, they convincingly defeated the Pittsburgh Steelers in the Divisional Playoffs and Seattle Seahawks in the AFC Championship Game to advance to Super Bowl XVIII against the Washington Redskins.
-The Raiders built a 21–3 halftime lead over Washington en route to a 38–9 victory and their third NFL championship.
+They defeated the Cleveland Browns in the first round of the AFC playoffs before losing to the New York Jets in the second round.

+In 1983, the Raiders compiled a 12–4 record and a first-place finish in the AFC West.
+In the playoffs, they convincingly defeated the Pittsburgh Steelers 38–10 in the Divisional Round, and Seattle Seahawks 30–14 in the 1983 AFC Championship Game to advance to Super Bowl XVIII against the Washington Redskins at Tampa Stadium.
+With seven seconds remaining in the first half, linebacker Jack Squirek intercepted a Joe Theismann swing pass at the Washington five-yard line and scored, sending the Raiders to a 21–3 halftime lead.
+Los Angeles sealed the game when Hall of Fame running back Marcus Allen reversed his route on a Super Bowl record run that turned into a 74-yard touchdown.
+The Raiders went on to a 38–9 victory and their third NFL championship.
+Allen, who was named Super Bowl MVP, set a Super Bowl record for most rushing yards (191) and combined yards (209).

 The Raiders had another successful regular season in 1984, finishing 11–5, but a three-game losing streak in late October and early November forced them to enter the playoffs as the second wild card team.
 They were defeated by the Seahawks in the Wild Card Playoffs, 13–7.
 The 1985 campaign saw 12 wins and another division title, but the first-seeded Raiders suffered a humiliating 27–20 defeat at the hands of the New England Patriots in the Divisional Playoffs.